Visitor guide

 When is the best time to visit Saint-Denis?

-For the stained glass and the white-marble tombs at their most luminous, the strong daylight of late morning to early afternoon is best.
+Because the visit is almost entirely indoors — the choir, the tombs and the crypt are all under cover — Saint-Denis is also an excellent choice for a grey or rainy Paris day, when the city's outdoor monuments are less rewarding; you can keep any sunshine for the town and market square outside.
+For the stained glass and the white-marble tombs at their most luminous, aim for the strong daylight of late morning to early afternoon, when the sun reaches Suger's great windows and the coloured light falls across the effigies.
 If seeing the Fabrique de la flèche matters to you, avoid Mondays, when the spire workshop is closed while the necropolis stays open.
-Whatever slot you choose, give yourself a little more time than you expect — the tombs and the choir reward an unhurried look.
+Opening hours are a little longer from spring to early autumn and shorter in the winter months, with last admission before closing, so it is always worth confirming the current times when you book.
+Whatever day you choose, give yourself a little more time than you expect: the tombs and the choir reward an unhurried look.

 Read the full guide: The Best Time to Visit the Basilica of Saint-Denis →